ecohealthalliance/infrastructure/docker/images/README.txt

-These are directories containing Dockerfiles and additionals files needed to build their respective image
+These are directories containing Dockerfiles and additional files needed to build their respective image